 Minford appears to believe that the variations in the growth rate of broad money were unrelated to the extreme asset price movements of the boom-bust cycles.
-This paper has shown that the broad money growth rates of 20% a year in the boom were associated with both 40%, 50% and 60% annual growth rates of money (i.e., which, to repeat, were over 99.9% bank deposits) held by the financial sector as whole, and 40%, 50% and 60% annual growth rates of money held by such leading
+This essay has shown that the broad money growth rates of 20 per cent a year in the boom were associated with both 40 per cent, 50 per cent and 60 per cent annual growth rates of money (that is, which, to repeat, were over 99.9 per cent bank deposits) held by the financial sector as whole, and 40 per cent, 50 per cent and 60 per cent annual growth rates of money held by such leading institutions as life offices and pension funds.
+Equally, it has shown that the decelerations in broad money growth rates to 10 per cent a year or less during the busts were associated with virtual stagnation in the money holdings of the financial sector and leading